-Strategia Objectives for All Sattlements within County in Manager , 2020 Strategic Objectives for All Settlements within County Monaghan SSO1 To create a clear strategic framework for the sustainable development of the towns and their hinterlands through B1 B2 B3 B4 PHH1 B1 B2 B3 B4 the zoning and servicing of lands in a manner consistent with the Core Strategy as set out in Chapter 2.
+SEA Environmental Report for the Monaghan County Dev /elopment Plan 2019-2 2025 SH03 Clones & Ballybay: To promote and develop Tier 3 Service Towns in order to create self-sufficient sustainable and vibrant communities which will act as local development and service centres for the border catchment and the mid Monaghan hinterland.
+Strategic Objectives for All Settlements within County Monaghan SSO1 To create a clear strategic framework for the sustainable development of the towns and their hinterlands through B1 B2 B3 B4 PHH1 B1 B2 B3 B4 the zoning and servicing of lands in a manner consistent with the Core Strategy as set out in Chapter 2.
 S1 W1 W2 W3 M1 PHH1 S1 W1 W2 SS02 Provide a basis for public and private sector investment in infrastructure, services and development, offering clear M2 M3 C1 CH1 W3 M1 M2 M3 C1 guidance to both sectors in framing development proposals, in partnership with the community.
 CH2 L1 CH1 CH2 L1 SSO3 Facilitate the provision of adequate services and facilities in the areas of education, medical/health, transport and public administration and encourage co-location of these services.
 SSO4 Attract investment and new employment opportunities to the towns while supporting sustainable enterprises.
 SSO5 Promote the towns as residential, employment, retail and service centres as well as industrial and commercial centres.
 SSO6 Protect and enhance the heritage, character and streetscape of the towns and ensure they are attractive places to live and work in.
 SSO7 Provide a wide range of amenity, sporting and cultural facilities including public spaces and parks.
 SS08 Provide as resources permit specific action area plans and/or masterplans for the towns to provide for the most efficient and suitable co-ordinated development to take place.
 SSO9 To designate development limits around the urban areas in order to manage development in a sustainable manner and restrict urban sprawl and the merging of distinctive areas.
 SSO10 Promote the development of all settlements with an appropriate range of facilities and services including social infrastructure, retail units, commercial offices and local enterprise in accordance with provisions of the Core Strategy.
 SSO11 Promote sustainable compact development forms, including more comprehensive backland development where appropriate and promote the efficient use of available public infrastructure and services.
 SSO12 Facilitate and/or provide the infrastructure and services necessary to accommodate anticipated population growth in each settlement.
 SSO13 Protect important landscape features within or on the edge of settlements by prohibiting development within designated Landscape Protection/Conservation (LPC) areas unless it is proven to the satisfaction of the Planning Authority that the proposed development would not detrimentally impact on the amenity of the LPC areas or the wider setting or character of the settlement.
 SSO14 Promote public transport strategies that could facilitate services in the lower tier settlements.
 SSO15 Encourage the development of specialist niche activities or roles that could help distinguish them and thereby promote their development.
 SSO16 Ensure that new development within settlements is appropriate in terms of use, siting, scale, layout, design, materials and character.
-SSO17 Promote and encourage the delivery of the refurbishment and regeneration of the back lands of the towns as well as appropriate development on infill sites, derelict sites, vacant plots and brownfield sites. weil as appropriate development of infini sites, defence sites, vacant plots and blownined sites.
+SSO17 Promote and encourage the delivery of the refurbishment and regeneration of the back lands of the towns as well as appropriate development on infill sites, derelict sites, vacant plots and brownfield sites.

-SEA Environmental Report for the Draft Monaghan County Development Plan 2019-2025
+SEA Environmental Report for the Monaghan County Development Plan 2019-2025